LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 Plain answers.
 No aviation jargon.

 I inherited an airplane.
-What do I do?
+What do I do?+

 First, don't rush.
 Inherited aircraft come with paperwork — title transfer through probate, FAA bill of sale, registration update, and possibly a logbook audit.
 We walk families through this for free, whether you sell to us or not.
 The most common mistake is selling to the first broker who calls; the second is letting a hangar bill rack up while you figure things out.
-Reach out and we'll explain your options in plain language.

-What if the airplane hasn't flown in years?
+What if the airplane hasn't flown in years?+

 Not a problem.
 We buy aircraft that haven't flown in 5, 10, even 20+ years.
 We have the mechanics, ferry pilots, and special FAA flight permits to move airplanes that aren't currently airworthy.
 Even a "derelict" airframe usually has valuable engine, propeller, avionics, and parts.

-What if the logbooks are missing or incomplete?
+What if the logbooks are missing or incomplete?+

 Missing logbooks reduce value but don't kill a deal.
 We can often reconstruct partial history from FAA records, A&P shop records, and prior owner documentation.
 We'll still make a fair offer; the price just reflects the documentation gap.

 We pay fair wholesale, not retail.
-Here is the honest math: a retail buyer expects a fresh annual, complete logs, and zero surprises — and they'll demand inspection contingencies that can take six months to resolve.
-We pay less than a retail comp because we take on 100% of the risk: deferred maintenance, missing paperwork, transport, FAA filings, mechanical liability, and the time and money to bring the airplane back to a sellable standard.
+A retail buyer expects a fresh annual, complete logs, and zero surprises — and they'll demand inspection contingencies that take months to resolve.
+We pay less than a retail comp because we take on 100% of the risk: deferred maintenance, missing paperwork, transport, FAA filings, mechanical liability.
+You're trading peak-retail dollars for speed, certainty, no contingencies, and zero ongoing liability.
+We start from current market comps (VRef, Aircraft Bluebook), apply documented adjustments, and show you the exact math in writing.

-Do you buy airplanes nationwide?
+Do you buy airplanes nationwide?+

-How long does the process take?
+How long does the process take?+

 From first call to cash in your hand, typical timeline is 14 to 45 days.
 Faster if the title is clean and the seller has the logbooks ready.
 We handle the FAA bill of sale, AC-form 8050-2, registration application, and escrow.